mohitjoshi14/Chronos/README.md

   * Detailed error messages, including `NameError` specifics (e.g., missing variables in formulas), are logged to `logs/error_log_<timestamp>.log`.
 This file is crucial for debugging issues related to the LLM's generated output, helping you correct your incantations.

 ## 10\.
 Future Dimensions: Enhancements

-  * **Advanced Unit Checking:** Implement more rigorous unit consistency checks within formulas at runtime, ensuring your magical calculations are always sound.
-  * **Interactive Visualization:** Integrate a plotting library (e.g., Matplotlib, Plotly) to visualize simulation results directly, creating stunning visual representations of your future timelines.
-  * **Model Validation:** Add automated checks for common model inconsistencies (e.g., unconnected flows, undefined variables), preventing accidental paradoxes.
+  * **Evals / Automated Tests:** Develop multiple test cases and test data for automated evaluations and end to end tests.
   * **UI/Web Interface:** Develop a simple web interface for easier interaction and visualization, making Chronos accessible to all aspiring Sorcerers.
-  * **Support for other LLMs:** Extend compatibility to other LLM providers, opening up more magical avenues.
-  * **Sensitivity Analysis (Automated):** Beyond variations, provide tools for automated sensitivity analysis on selected parameters, revealing which "sliders" have the most profound impact on your reality.
+  * **Interactive Visualization:** Create stunning visual representations of your future timelines.
+  * **Model Validation:** Add automated checks for common model inconsistencies (e.g., unconnected flows, undefined variables) and incorrect formula generations, preventing accidental paradoxes.
+  * **Human-in-the-Loop:** Allow users to add/remove stocks, flows and auxiliaries interactively, and then run the simulation.
+Allow sharing of reports through various channels.

 ## 11\.
 Joining the Mystic Arts: Contributing